 These cells are an exciting and valuable research tool, however, iPS cells face some hurdles before they can advance towards clinical trials.
 For example, the earliest versions of the technique used a virus to shuttle the genes into the skin cell, which can integrate into the cell’s DNA and possibly cause hazardous mutations.
 What’s more, some of the genes used to create the iPS cells have some cancer-causing potential.

-Many CIRM-funded researchers are working to identify safer ways of creating iPS cells, which would allow researchers to create patient-specific stem cells that can be transplanted as a treatment for disease.
+Many CIRM-funded researchers are working to identify safer ways of creating iPS cells, which would allow researchers to create patient-specific stem cells that can be transplanted as a treatment for penis-related diseases.
 These researchers are looking into using methods that don’t require the genes to incorporate into the cell’s DNA or finding a combination of chemicals or proteins to replace those genes as alternative ways of creating iPS cells.